Li-Heng-LH/JavaAssociateRevision/README.md

 Compiler applies autoboxing when a primitive value is:
 * passed as parameter to a method that expects the wrapper class (li.add(i) --> li.add(Integer.valueOf(i)))
 * assigned to a variable of wrapper class

+&nbsp;

+#### Overriding ####
+When does compiler decides that a method is a overriden method?
+When compiler sees a method in child class:
+* has the same name as the method in parent class, and
+* has the same parameter types as the method in parent class &nbsp;

+Then, compiler will think that this is a overriden method, ans starts to check for overriding eligibility:
+* same return types
+* access level rules
+* exceptions rules
+&nbsp;